ankane/pgsync/README.md

 pgsync large_table --in-batches
 ```

-Note: This requires the table to have a numeric primary key
+Note: This requires the table to have a numeric, increasing primary key

 The script will resume where it left off when run again, making it great for backfills.